-Swiss, Chinese diplomats ‘swizzle’ Insider on subs
+Swiss, Costa Rican diplomats ‘swizzle’ Insider on subs

 Romanian emissary Vlad Mustaciosu from Bucharest’s embassy to the FAO and Shen Hong, a second secretary in the Chinese ministry of foreign affairs, are among those who have ignored requests to pay the correct rate while the UK emissary to the FAO’s subscription is due for renewal at the correct rate after enjoying a year’s subscription as a private individual rather than the diplomatic rate.